 Keeping track of vehicle registration

 Every state requires vehicle registration of some kind, and most are renewed annually.
 When managed responsibly, the process can be relatively painless.
 When you fall behind, however, the fees and headaches can quickly pile up.

-If a vehicle’s registration expires, you can find yourself with fines anywhere from $4 to $20.
+If a vehicle’s registration expires, you can find yourself with fines anywhere from $4 to $500.
 Some states even calculate fees as a percentage of your property tax.
 While $20 may not seem like much, remember it’s per vehicle.
-Those penalty fees can add up across all vehicles in your fleet!
+Those penalties can add up across all vehicles in your fleet!

 Avoiding vehicle insurance penalties

 Just like registration, you must have insurance on each vehicle in your fleet.
 This can also be difficult to manage across all fleet vehicles as it needs to be renewed either monthly, semi-annually or annually.

 Vehicle insurance fines and penalties can be staggering.
 Driving a vehicle without insurance can result in fines up to $1,000.

 If your driver is pulled over for a safety check or minor violation and is found without up-to-date insurance, penalties can be as simple as a traffic ticket up to a suspended driver’s license, suspended vehicle registration, substantial fines to have registration and insurance reinstated as well as increased insurance premiums.

 If your driver is involved in an accident, it’s an entirely different story.
 Not only could all of the above penalties take place, but your company and the driver could also be held liable for damage, sued, charged with jail time or even have assets taken if you can’t pay for the damages.